andrewfullerton/quickinspectR/README.md

 ```

 ## Examples

+By design, all **quickinspectR** functions require only one argument: a
+data frame or a tibble (`data`).
+Unless otherwise specified, functions
+will display all the relevant variables contained in the data frame and
+default to easy-to-read plot styling.

 If you want to see how the numeric variables in your data are
 distributed (e.g. check if they are skewed), you can use